Loco Moco, while not made with native Hawaiian ingredients, is still an island original. It was developed here and it's served everywhere.

 Drop in a bouillon cube into a cup of water.
 Break it up to dissolve.

-Pour in the water/flour mixture into medium/hot pan.
-Scrape the bottom of pan to loosen tasty bits, and dissolve the bouillon cube.
+Pour in the water/flour mixture into a medium/hot pan.
+Scrape the bottom of the pan to loosen tasty bits, and dissolve the bouillon cube.

-Finally cook the eggs in a pan.
-Add non-stick spray or oil to a medium heated pan.
-Cook egg the way you like it.
+Finally, cook the eggs in a pan.
+Add non-stick spray or oil to a medium-heated pan.
+Cook the egg the way you like it.
 I make mine sunny side up or over easy.
-Cook until whites of egg are firm, but yolk still soft and runny.
+Cook until the whites of egg are firm, but the yolk is still soft and runny.
 If you like a scrambled egg then do it your favorite way - it's all good.

 Now time to assemble and chow down.
 Just add cooked rice to your plate and top with beef patty and pour on the gravy.
 Finally top with fresh cooked egg(s.)